 Today, Georges is a sought-after public speaker highly regarded for his dynamic style and sense of humour, and is often featured in national television and print media.
 Recipient of numerous professional awards and distinctions – including prestigious federal (SSHRC) and provincial (FCAR) government fellowships – he’s a past recipient of the award of excellence from the Canadian Psychological Association for his work on resilience and public awareness campaigns about mental health.

-John is one of Canada’s leading experts on family business, leadership development and communicating for results and a sought-after inspirational speaker.
+Dr. John Fast is one of Canada’s leading experts on family business, leadership development and communicating for results, and a sought-after inspirational speaker.
 He’s founding partner and president of Family Enterprise Solutions, a management consulting and training organization.
-His book The Family Business Doctor: Ensuring the Long Term Health of Your Business Family has received wide acclaim for its ability to communicate the deepest issues facing business families in a hopeful and practical manner.
-He has also co-authored numerous books and curriculum used by professionals and family firms.
+His book The Family Business Doctor: Ensuring the Long-Term Health of Your Business Family has received wide acclaim for communicating the deepest issues facing business families in a hopeful and practical manner.
+He has also co-authored numerous books and curriculums used by professionals and family firms.

 An award-winning speaker and bestselling author, Dr. Deans inspires audiences to look to their own futures as he makes a powerful case for audiences–regardless of their wealth–to live extraordinary and purposeful lives in the service of others.
 He’s the author of Every Family’s Business and Willing Wisdom, has been featured in numerous magazines and is a frequent guest on CBC, MoneyLine and BNN on succession planning, intergenerational wealth transfers and philanthropic giving.

-Elaine Froese (pronounced phrase) is a professional speaker, writer and coach who specializes in helping farm families work through issues surrounding succession, business or that family favourite – communication.
-She’s been a Grainews columnist for 20 years, a succession coach for 10 and is the award-winning author of two books.
+Elaine Froese (pronounced phrase) is a professional speaker, writer and coach who specializes in helping farm families work through issues surrounding farm transition, business or that family favourite – communication.
+She’s been a Grainews columnist for 20 years, a succession coach for 15 and is the award-winning author of four books.
 Elaine grew up on a farm and is a partner in Froese Family Farms near Boissevain, Man., so she understands agriculture from the ground up.

 Kevin is one of the country’s leading agricultural commentators.
 He is an agrologist, journalist and farmer.
 He and his wife Marlene run Hursh Consulting & Communications, based in Saskatoon, and operate a farm in southwest Saskatchewan.

-In addition to being the editor for AgriSuccess magazine, Kevin writes a weekly column for The Western Producer.
-He also serves as executive director for the Canaryseed Development Commission of Saskatchewan, the Saskatchewan Mustard Development Commission and the Inland Terminal Association of Canada (ITAC).
+In addition to being the editor for FCC AgriSuccess, Kevin writes a weekly column for The Western Producer.
+He also serves as executive director for the Canary Seed Development Commission of Saskatchewan, the Saskatchewan Mustard Development Commission and the Inland Terminal Association of Canada (ITAC).

-Kevin founded AgVision in 1997 with the objective of utilizing emerging media platforms to better share information for advancing agriculture and better serving farm managers.
+Kevin founded AgVision in 1997 with the objective of using emerging media platforms to better share information for advancing agriculture and better serving farm managers.

-During AgVision’s 13 years on-air with CTV, Global and CityTV, Kevin delivered over 300 half-hour television programs and received 15 industry awards including Best of Show in Public Relations (CAMA 2008) and honorary lifetime membership with the Institute of Agrologists for contributions to education in Canadian agriculture.
-Kevin is also a member of the Canadian Association of Professional Speakers (CAPS).
+During AgVision’s 13 years on air, Kevin received 15 industry awards plus honorary lifetime membership with the Institute of Agrologists, and is a member of the Canadian Association of Professional Speakers (CAPS).

-Kevin now focuses his energy on delivering farm management knowledge and advice through presentations, online videos and audio podcasts – including FCC Edge.
+Kevin now focuses his energy on delivering farm management knowledge and advice through presentations, online videos and audio podcasts.

 Lance is a chartered accountant with over 20 years of experience in public practice working directly with agriculture producers.
-Lance uses his knowledge and experience in tax and estate planning for high-net-worth agribusiness operators to assist producers with succession planning, intergenerational transfers and tax reorganizations implementing partnerships, corporations and trusts.
-Along with his wife Marie and his brother Lane, Lance is living his life ambition to own and operate LD Stockbrugger Farms, a 4,000 acre cereal, oilseed and pulse farm at LeRoy, Saskatchewan.
+Lance uses his knowledge and experience to assist producers with transition planning, intergenerational transfers, and tax reorganizations implementing partnerships, corporations and trusts.
+Along with his wife Marie, Lance is living his life ambition operating LDS Farms, a 4,000 acre cereal, oilseed and pulse farm at Englefeld, Sask.

 Lance has been doing public speaking for FCC and other groups for 15 years and brings an excellent balance of professional and practical experiences to his presentations.